PearCoding/Ignis/README.md

  - `Numpad 7` to switch to top view.
  - `Numpad 9` look behind you.
  - `Numpad 2468` to rotate the camera.
- - Mouse to rotate the camera.
+ - Mouse to rotate the camera. `Shift` will move slower, `Strg/Ctrl` will move faster.
+Use with `Alt` to enable first person camera behaviour.